devJuanS/fullstackopen-course/part-02/README.md

 1. Step 1: Create a simple phonebook using the `form` HTML element.
 2. Step 2: Prevent user to add a duplicated name.
+3. Step 3: Allowing users to add phone numbers to the phone book.